 “We see reason to be optimistic,” Micron President Mark Adams said in a telephone interview.
 “Pricing isn’t in a great place, but it’s an improved and more stable environment.”

-Micron shares fell (MU) 7.8 percent to $5.65 at the close in New York.
+Micron shares fell (MU:US) 7.8 percent to $5.65 at the close in New York.
 The stock has lost 10 percent this year.